mic2610/Battleship/README.md

 =======================================

-Battleship has been designed and developed as a single player game, using .NET Core 3.1 as a Web API to effectively accomodate the following functionality:
+Battleship has been designed and developed as a single player game, using .NET Core 3.1 as a Web API.
+It is loosely based upon the Hackerrank "Battleship 1 Player": https://www.hackerrank.com/challenges/battleship1p challenge and accomodates the following functionality:

 * Create a board
 * Add a battleship to the board